What Does a Food Allergy Rash Look Like? Pictures and Treatments | MyFoodAllergyTeam

 Treatment for OAS

-OAS symptoms are usually confined to the mouth area and generally don’t spread to other parts of the body.
-Treatment usually isn’t necessary since the symptoms tend to go away after the food is swallowed or removed from the mouth.
+OAS symptoms usually remain limited to the mouth area and generally don’t spread to other parts of the body.
+In most cases, treatment usually isn’t necessary, since the symptoms often go away once the food is swallowed or removed from the mouth.
 Cooking the offending food or avoiding it altogether can help prevent a reaction in the future.

 If you’re not sure what caused the reaction, your dermatologist or allergist may recommend a skin prick test or an oral food challenge to learn more about your condition.